Quick Start Guide - Using Remote Tools with Splashtop

 “Unsupported Agent Version” Agent older than 2.4.33 Upgrade to the latest Automox Agent

-Session won’t close Splashtop RMM App crashed Click Clear Session in the Splashtop Status modal
+Session won’t close Splashtop RMM App crashed Click Clear Session in the Splashtop Status modal — this ends all active Remote Tools sessions on the device

 Quick Reference